UMN-Kernel-Object/documentation/UKO/patches.rst

 Before the email is sent out, you will be prompted to enter a mail password.
 Your standard UMN password will not work here.
-Instead, you must create a one-time-password (OTP) to send mail using `git-send-email(1) <https://git-scm.com/docs/git-send-email>`_.
+Instead, you must create an app password to send mail using `git-send-email(1) <https://git-scm.com/docs/git-send-email>`_.
-Instructions on creating an OTP for your UMN account can be found `here <https://docs.google.com/presentation/d/1IjUKb9kCIbKOGVrz4T-zBAUCBCYsclrqXDjEc0wRzwI/edit?usp=sharing>`_.
+Instructions on creating an app password for your UMN account can be found `here <https://docs.google.com/presentation/d/1IjUKb9kCIbKOGVrz4T-zBAUCBCYsclrqXDjEc0wRzwI/edit?usp=sharing>`_.
 Be sure to save this password for use during future patch submissions.